stAndrei/the_task/README.md

 - Top 5 best clients (based on total __revenue__ impact)
 - Top 5 worst clients
 - Best subcontractor (based on total __revenue__ impact).
 Think more about this one.
+- Worst Client by number of overdue days at the current moment

 ## Required performance